codeforever200/react-typescript/README.md

 <b>Project Overview - </b>

-Created project using create-react-app and installed required dependencies.
+1.Created project using create-react-app and installed required dependencies.

-Deleted unnecessary files and code.
+2.Deleted unnecessary files and code.

-Created store with redux and made it available in the app.
+3.Created store with redux and made it available in the app.

-Created types.
+4.Created types.

-Added some actions to our store and managed state.
+5.Added some actions to our store and managed state.

-Created components and dispatched actions.
+6.Created components and dispatched actions.

 <b>The main code - </b>